-As the Administrative Analyst, Mrs. Ruby Favela Quintero works closely with the CFO and Director of Administration and is responsible for the day-to-day routine activities of the accounting department including accounts payable, accounts receivable, payroll, financial reporting, insurances, annual budget, annual financial audit, and the annual assessment package preparation.
+As the Administrative Analyst, Mrs. Ruby Favela Quintero works closely with the CFO and Director of Administration and is responsible for the day-to-day routine activities of the accounting department including accounts payable, accounts receivable, payroll, financial reporting, insurances, assistance with the annual budget, annual financial audit, and the annual assessment package preparation.
 She is responsible for maintaining the records contained within Watermaster's document management system, as well as filing legal documents with the Court and administrative support as needed.